03JunchiMa/CPSC-210-Project/README.md

 > Phase 2
 - As a user, I want to be able to store the Expense information and the course information that I have entered.
 - As a user, I want to be able to load the expense information and the course information that I entered previously.

+> Phase 3
+> As a user, I want to be able to add and view the timetables in a graphical user interface
+> As a user, I want to be able to have the option to load and save files in a graphical user interface